winningproduct/learn-portal/content/4-plan/08-product-theme-integration.md

 ## Why
-Building your product roadmap to convey your vision in a compelling way is challenging.
-But by grouping initiatives together into themes, you can organize your roadmap in a way that describes the value to customers and other stakeholders.
-Themes can help you put together a roadmap that creates a story
+Making your product roadmap to articulate your vision is challenging.
+But by grouping initiatives into themes, you can organize your roadmap into what it describes as customers and other stakeholders.
+Themes help you create a roadmap that creates a story

 ## How

-- Your company’s long-term strategic initiatives are a good way of identifying roadmap themes.
-You can pick a handful of high-level initiatives you want to accomplish
+- Company strategiec initiatives are good ways to identify road map themes.
+You can choose from a handful of high-level initiatives you want to accomplish
-- If you are agile, themes can contain one or more epics.
-They are rarely feature-specific.
+- If you are industrious, the themes may contain one or more epics.
+They are rarely feature specific.
-- Education is an important part of communicating the roadmap – educating stakeholders about how you define the theme, how you are measuring success, and of course providing some detail about what is included in the theme.
+- It is important to educate stakeholders on how you define the theme, how you measure success, and what the actual theme is.

 ## References